paul-hammant/RexxJS/LLM.md

 #### Modes of operation

-- In the repo - un-built: core/src/interpreter.js with core/src/parser.js should work in a Jest test where that's Rexx lines embedded, but otherwise a Javascript tests with classic expectations
+- In the repo - un-built for NodeJs: core/src/interpreter.js with core/src/parser.js.
+Typical use would be Rexx lines embedded in a jest test with classic expectations
-- In the repo - un-built: core/rexx executable - does scripting to setup the interpreter given commandline invocation.
+- In the repo - un-built for NodeJs: `core/rexx` executable - does scripting to setup the interpreter given command line invocation.
+Devs of this repo, might use that.
 - Built for NodeJs: bin/rexx executable (after make-binary.sh invocation).
 This does scripting to setup the interpreter given commandline invocation.
 Should work on Glibc and Musl x86-64 systems.
+The result should be identical in operation an capabilities to `core/rexx`, but this time made by 'pkg'
-- Built for Web: GitHub-Action makes a bundle of the interpreter.
+- Built for Web: GitHub-Action makes a bundle of the interpreter. `cd core/src/repl && npm install` to make it, or just use the one online that github-actions made: https://repl.rexxjs.org/repl/dist/rexxjs.bundle.js
+- In the repo - un-built for Web: core/src/interpreter.js and core/src/parser.js again but served up via https://localhost:portNum/core/src/interpreter-web-loader.js

 ## CLI & Distribution